 The single arm TRX biceps curl provides double the resistance of the regular version because you're now lifting your body weight with one arm rather than two.
 This naturally makes it a valuable exercise for improving the symmetry of your biceps because by training each arm separately, you can ensure that each bicep is receiving roughly equal work.

-Before you begin, you'll need to thread one of the TRX handles through the other one.
+Before you begin this no weight bicep workout, you'll need to thread one of the TRX handles through the other one.
 Alternatively, you can grip both handles to work on your grip strength, but this will make the exercise much harder and may reduce your ability to focus on training your biceps.

 Start your set by grabbing the one TRX handle with an underhand grip.
 Then, take a few steps away from the anchor point and lean your torso back to create some resistance.
 Moving further away from the anchor point will make the exercise harder, whereas staying closer to it will lessen the resistance.